Flow-Based Model

 We apply a chain of invertible transformations:

-• Output : a realistic-looking data sample
+• Output is a realistic-looking data sample

 What does look like?
 Depends on the model.
 They’re generally just Affine Transforms, since those are differentiable.